Republicans Reportedly Want To Disrupt Impeachment Hearings, Interrogate Witnesses And Attack Whistleblower

 Devin Nunes of California, Mark Meadows of North Carolina, Doug Collins of Georgia, and Jim Jordan of Ohio have done a good job defending the president, according to Kingston.

 According to the Daily Beast, Republicans will also aim to change the narrative around impeachment, making it about former Vice President Joe Biden’s alleged corruption.
-A number of Obama administration officials will be summoned to testify, if everything goes according to the GOP’s plan, and lawmakers will continue pushing Trump’s allegations about Biden to the forefront.
+A number of Obama administration officials will be summoned to testify if everything goes according to the GOP’s plan, and lawmakers will continue pushing Trump’s allegations about Biden to the forefront.